GoogleChrome/web.dev/src/site/content/en/blog/local-fonts/index.md

 System APIs may produce a list of installed fonts not in a random or a sorted order, but in the order of font installation.
-Returning exactly the list of installed fonts given by such a system API can expose additional entropy bits, and use cases we want to enable are not assisted by retaining this ordering.
+Returning exactly the list of installed fonts given by such a system API can expose additional data that may be used for fingerprinting, and use cases we want to enable are not assisted by retaining this ordering.
 As a result, this API requires that the returned data be sorted before being returned.